Texas Misdemeanor and Felony Theft and Shoplifting Laws

 • legal fees and costs.

 When the offender is a child, the parent or legal guardian will be liable for the civil damages.
-But statute limits the parent's liability to actual damages caused by the theft, with a cap of $5,000, and legal fees and costs (no civil penalty).
+But the law limits the parent's liability to actual damages caused by the theft, with a cap of $5,000, and legal fees and costs (no civil penalty).

-If you've been charged with a theft crime, it's important to seek legal counsel from an experienced criminal defense lawyer.
-Local courts, judges, district attorneys, and even local law enforcement have a big impact on how the law is interpreted and enforced in a given area.
+If you've been charged with a theft crime, it's important to seek legal advice from an experienced criminal defense lawyer.
+An attorney can protect your rights, explain your options, and zealously defend your case.
 Be sure to ask your attorney about the collateral consequences of a criminal conviction.
 Theft charges can negatively affect future employment, ability to qualify for housing, and even immigration status.

 DEFEND YOUR RIGHTS